 - In the event of late payment The U League will charge the credit card listed on the team’s nomination form.
 A 10% late penalty will be added to all payments after the due date.

-- Once a team submits a nomination form for a given season they are considered liable for the full seasons fees.
+- Once a team submits a nominates for a given season they are considered liable for the full seasons fees.

 - In the event of a injury either the injured player or their teammates must notify The U League Court Supervisor immediately and the Court Supervisor will help them seek medical attention